Aureliustics/Suspend-Roblox-Threads/README.md

 <h1>Use Case 2: Reverse Engineering</h1>
 <ul>
   <li>1.
 Run SuspendRobloxThreads.exe to freeze Roblox</li>
   <li>2.
-Since Byfron threads are suspended, you can attach anything you like without crashing and being flagged</li>
+Since Byfron threads are suspended and debug privileges are enabled, you can attach anything you like without crashing and being flagged</li>
   <li>3.
 This allows you to analyze assembly pseudo code of Roblox freely</li>
 </ul>